- Nikola Tesla was the inspiration for the popular automaker.

 - Reaches speeds around 124 miles per hour in 7.1 seconds

 - Capable of 3G experiences

-The EP9 is difficult to compare head to head with the Roadster due to the extreme price difference.
+The EP9 is difficult to compare head-to-head with the Roadster due to the extreme price difference.
 While the Roadster may have better top speeds and acceleration, the EP9 hit impressive track times at the Nürburgring Nordschleife and Circuit of the Americas.

-Tesla vs NIO: Which One Is Better?
-Which One Should You Choose?
+Tesla vs NIO: Which Is Better?

 Tesla and NIO are both highly rated EV automaker companies with increasing production.
-NIO EVs aren’t currently available in the United States but both companies offer respectable lineups of cars, SUVs, and sports cars.
+NIO EVs aren’t currently available in the United States, but both companies offer respectable lineups of cars, SUVs, and sports cars.
 Tesla remains the leader in market cap, net worth, and EV sales globally.
 NIO, however, is growing rapidly and promises to be a key competitor in the future of electric vehicles, self-driving cars, and sustainable energy.